Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: GPDEs: A Generalized Class of Linear Models

 \subsection{PDE Subsystem}

-Our parameterization of the PDE subsystem is divided into three parts: the continuity constraints, the in-domain dynamics, and the BCs.
+Our parameterization of the PDE subsystem, illustrated in Fig.~\ref{fig:pde_subsystem}, is divided into three parts: the continuity constraints, the in-domain dynamics, and the BCs.
 The continuity constraints specify the existence of partial derivatives and boundary values for each state as required by the in-domain dynamics and BCs.
-The BCs are represented as a real-valued algebraic constraint subsystem which maps the distributed state and inputs to a vector of boundary values.
-The in-domain dynamics (or generating equation) specify the time derivative of the state, $\hat{\mbf x}(t,s)$, at every point in the interior of the domain, and are expressed using integral, dirac, and $N^{\text{th}}$-order spatial derivative operators.
-The PDE subsystem is illustrated in \Cref{fig:pde_subsystem}.
-For simplicity, no external inputs or outputs are defined for the PDE subsystem, since these external signals may be included by routing the desired signal through the ODE subsystem using the internal signals, $v(t)$ and $r(t)$.
+The in-domain dynamics (or generating equation) specify the time derivative of the state at every point in the interior of the domain, and are expressed using integral, dirac, and $N^{\text{th}}$-order spatial derivative operators.
+The BCs are represented as a real-valued algebraic constraint subsystem that maps the distributed state and inputs to a vector of boundary values.
+External inputs or outputs are not defined for the PDE subsystem and instead are routed through the ODE subsystem using the interconnection signals.